Lyft introduces default 5-star ratings for drivers and automatic tips

 Default ratings

 Elsewhere, Lyft is now bringing the drivers’ app in line with the riders’ app.
 As things stand, passengers are automatically given a five-star rating unless the driver intervenes and grades them down.
-Moving forward, drivers will also be given a five-star rating unless the passenger actively interjects to give a lower rating.
+Moving forward, drivers will also be given a five-star rating unless the passenger actively interjects with a lower rating.

 According to the company, this update came as a result of direct advice from its driver-led Driver Advisory Council (DAC), which launched in 2016.
-This does actually make sense in many ways, given that it will typically be unhappy riders who are more inclined to give a rating, thus potentially skewing a driver’s overall score.
-Those who don’t give a rating were more likely to have been happy or indifferent about their journey, and were too busy or lazy to give a rating.
+This move does make sense in many ways, given that unhappy riders are typically more inclined to leave a rating, thus potentially skewing a driver’s overall score.
+Those who don’t give any rating are more likely to have been happy or indifferent and were likely just too busy or lazy to leave feedback.

-Related to this, riders who proactively give a rating of less than five stars will be asked to qualify their score — so if they say “the traffic was heavy,” then the rating will not count against the driver.
+Related to this, riders who proactively give a rating of less than five stars will be asked to qualify their score — so if they say “the traffic was heavy,” for example, the rating will not count against that driver.

-Additionally, Lyft said that it will discount the single lowest rating for every 100 rides a driver carries out.
+Additionally, Lyft said it will discount the single lowest rating for every 100 rides a driver carries out.
 Again, the intention here is to ensure that one-off disputes or issues with a specific rider don’t bring down a driver’s overall rating.

-One of the final features Lyft is announcing today is a neat new planning tool baked into the homescreen of the drivers’ app, which shows available bonuses and local events which may drive up demand for Lyft riders.
+One of the final features Lyft is announcing today is a neat new planning tool baked into the homescreen of the drivers’ app, which shows available bonuses and local events that may drive up demand for Lyft riders.
 It will also display a graph that illustrates what hours of the day are likely to be the busiest — this effectively lets drivers see at a glance when they should work.

-In the future, Lyft said that it plans to launch “at least one” new feature of improvement each month as a direct result of driver feedback.
+In the future, Lyft said it plans to launch “at least one” new feature for improvement each month as a direct result of driver feedback.

 Competition

-Lyft recently announced that it had passed 1 billion total rides since its inception, doubling up in the past 11 months.
-But with both Lyft and Uber gearing up to IPO in 2019, the battle is very much on between the two companies to lock-in loyalty from riders and drivers alike.
+Lyft recently announced that it had passed 1 billion total rides since its inception, after doubling its number of rides in the previous 11 months.
+But with both Lyft and Uber gearing up for an IPO in 2019, the battle to lock in loyalty from riders and drivers alike is very much on.

-Last month, Lyft launched a $299 subscription for 30 rides a month, and this week revealed plans for a new rewards program for riders.
-Earlier this month, Uber launched a subscription service to encourage rider loyalty, and yesterday unveiled a new rewards program for Uber and Uber Eats customers.
-A couple of weeks back, Uber also launched a new initiative for drivers called Uber Pro, which is a reward program that lets drivers unlock bigger fare percentages and extra benefits based on their ratings and trip cancellation rates.
+Last month, Lyft launched a $299 subscription for 30 rides a month, and this week it revealed plans for a new rewards program for riders.
+Not to be outdone, Uber earlier this month launched a subscription service to encourage rider loyalty and yesterday unveiled a new rewards program for Uber and Uber Eats customers.
+A couple of weeks back, Uber also launched a new initiative for drivers, called Uber Pro, a rewards program that lets drivers unlock bigger fare percentages and extra benefits based on favorable ratings and trip cancellation rates.

-It’s clearer than ever from this month’s swathe of announcements from Lyft and Uber that both are going all-in to win over riders and drivers as their businesses prepare to hit the public markets next year.
+This month’s swathe of announcements makes it clearer than ever that Lyft and Uber are going all-in to win over both riders and drivers as their businesses prepare to hit the public markets next year.